Treboder/eCommerceApplication/README.md

 In resources, you'll see the application configuration that sets up our database and Hibernate, It also contains a data.sql file with a couple of items to populate the database with.
 Spring will run this file every time the application starts

-In eclipse, you can right click the project and click  “run as” and select Spring Boot application.
-The application should tell you it’s starting in the console view.
+## Getting Started

 Once started, using a REST client, such as Postman, explore the APIs.

-Some examples are as below:
 To create a new user for example, you would send a POST request to: http://localhost:8080/api/user/create with an example body like